-I love a beautiful yard, but I hate spending money to get it that way which explains why I am always looking for do-it-yourself cheap ways to kill weeds, grow flowers and feed lawns.
+I love a beautiful yard, but I hate spending a lot of money to get it that way which explains why I am always looking for do-it-yourself cheap ways to kill weeds, grow flowers, and feed lawns.

-LAWN FOOD: Mix four pounds magnesium sulfate (Epsom salts) with a bag of your favorite lawn food that covers 2,500 sq. ft.
-Now feed your lawn only half the amount of this mixture as recommended on the lawn food bag You’ll save a lot of money because you’ll be using less than half the normal amount of fertilizer and this formulation cuts down on the nitrogen which makes your lawn grow so fast.
+In a large bin or bucket, mix four pounds of magnesium sulfate (Epsom salts) with a bag of your favorite lawn food that covers 2,500 sq. ft.
+Now feed your lawn the same amount of this mixture as recommended on the lawn food bag.
+You’ll save a lot of money because you’ll be using only half the normal amount of fertilizer.
+Plus, this formulation cuts down on the nitrogen which makes your lawn grow so fast.
 You’ll have the wonderful deep-green color, better root structure and you won’t have to mow as often.

 - 1 can beer

 - 1 cup children’s no tears shampoo* (non-antibacterial)

 - Household ammonia

 Pour the beer and shampoo (and corn syrup when it’s the third snack) into a 20-gallon hose-end sprayer jar*; fill up the jar with ammonia and apply, following the instructions on the hose-end sprayer.
 You’re going to have very happy grass.

 If you want some startling growth in your vegetable garden, mix up a batch of this artillery punch.
 All of this smelly stuff goes into that 20-gallon hose-end sprayer*: